 Speech & Vocalizations

-Green-cheeked conures can sometimes be very chatty, but they don’t have extensive vocabularies like some other parrots.
-Green cheeks tend to be less noisy than other conures.
+Green-cheeked Conures can sometimes be very chatty, but they don’t have extensive vocabularies like some other parrots.
+They tend to be less noisy than other conures.

 Caring for the Green-Cheeked Conure